-7. FIRE SAFETY
+7. FIRE SAFETY:

-a.
+- a.
 Equipment: Fire equipment is to be used only as necessary in case of fire; its use or misuse must be reported to Public Safety and Residence Life staff immediately so that it may be restored to useful condition without delay.
 Anyone identified as responsible for tampering with or theft of any College-owned fire extinguisher or other fire apparatus in any College-owned or operated residence will be subject to a \$300 fine for each incident and disciplinary action.
 Tampering includes and is not limited to obstructing access to fire safety equipment, covering smoke detectors, and suspending items from sprinkler heads.
 If a person or persons responsible for tampering with fire equipment in a common area are not identified, the students living on the floor, wing, or section of the residence hall are subject to a \$300 charge billed on a per capita basis.
 Students are expected to leave the building for all fire alarms and drills.
-Lack of cooperation during fire drills or alarms will result in disciplinary action.
+Lack of cooperation during fire drills or alarms will result in disciplinary action. - b.

-b.
 Room Decorations: Students must not decorate their rooms with combustible materials (paneling, combustible fabrics, etc.).
 Fiberglass or other fire-resistant hangings are acceptable if hung in accordance with the Room Decorations policy (see #20).
 No items may be affixed to, installed in or suspended from the ceiling, sprinkler head (exposed or concealed), or other fire safety equipment in any student room or other residence hall space.
+Approved wall decorations must be at least 18 inches from sprinkler heads (exposed or concealed).
 Fabric decorations and/or posters may only cover a maximum of 50% of one wall in any student room.
 Light fixtures must remain uncovered.
 Lamps or light fixtures may not use halogen bulbs unless manufactured with safety screen.
 The possession of items that result in an open flame or that are designed for being burned are always prohibited.
-For the safety of everyone within a residential community, candles or incense, whether burned, for decoration, or never previously used, are prohibited and will be confiscated.
-Students in violation are subject to fines and disciplinary action.
+For the safety of everyone within a residential